-The purpose of this program is to provide a financial incentive for you to complete a bachelor's degree efficiently, taking as few courses outside your degree plan as possible.
-The program's goal is minimizing the number of courses you take -- saving money for you, your parents, and the State of Texas.
+The purpose of this program is to provide a financial incentive for students to complete a bachelor's degree efficiently, taking as few courses outside their degree plan as possible.
+The program's goal is minimizing the number of courses students take -- saving money for them, their parents, and the State of Texas.

 - First college course after high school graduation must be taken in fall 1997 or later;

 - Student must have been a Texas resident at all times while pursuing the degree;